Katya Kat: Private Detective [serial 01]

 That minute or so soon became five.
 I pressed down on the button once more, but before I could even hear the sound this time, the door cracked open.

-“Can I help you?” a rather perturbed sounding voice sounded through the opening.
+“Can I help you?” a rather perturbed-sounding voice boomed through the opening.
 There didn't appear to be any lights on inside the entranceway and, combined with the gloominess outside, I couldn't make out more than a tall outline of the voice's owner.

 “I'm here about the Personal Assistant posting?”